ibi/wf-extensions-chart/com.ibi.orgchart/README.md

 ## Data Buckets

 ### Measures:
-* **Size** - sets value of circle quantitative dimension ( radius ).
-* **Sort** - enables you to sort by measures (ex. if you sort and size by country, all the larger circles will be closer to the middle).
+* **Value Bucket** - values in this bucket are used to build a color scale and then color a node according to that colors scale.

 ### Dimensions:
-* **Levels Bucket** - dragging dimensions to this bucket creates new levels.
+* **Levels (DIM)** - dragging dimensions to this bucket creates new levels.

-* **Value Bucket** - values in this bucket are used to build a color scale and then color a node according to that colors scale.